Brighton and Hove Psychotherapy

 In order to learn to formulate, psychotherapists undertake rigorous training which generally extends over a period of four to five years at post-graduate level.
 During this training period, they learn to conceptualise in one or more approaches and to become proficient in working with psychological process at depth.
 The training includes their own process of personal therapy over the duration of their training, a mental health placement and a minimum of 450 training hours of clinical work.

-Working at depth with the psychological process – what is happening beneath the content of what the client is bringing and is manifesting between the client and psychotherapist in the relationship – is a complex and core element of psychotherapy.
-A useful synopsis of this process is that psychotherapists are constantly asking themselves ‘what is it that the client wants me to know about them?’ irrespective of the content of the session.
+Working at depth with the psychological process – what is happening beneath the content of what the patient is bringing and what is manifesting between the patient and psychotherapist in the relationship – is a complex and core element of psychotherapy.
+A useful synopsis of this process is that psychotherapists are constantly asking themselves ‘what is it that the patient wants me to know about them?’ irrespective of the content of the session.
 This can then be brought to light and explored in the therapeutic relationship.

 The difference between counselling and psychotherapy in the UK